Choose another lake

 Good

 Due to an extended period of high water, Common Carp gained access to the lake from the nearby creek.
-Efforts have been initiated to remove/reduce the carp population before it has a chance to become too problematic.
-Directed effort electrofishing has been conducted annually since 2015 and has resulted in the removal of over 1,500 pounds of Common Carp from this lake.
-Common Carp removal will be an ongoing management activity.
+Efforts have been initiated to remove/reduce the Common Carp population due to their negative impacts to the aquatic vegetation and sportfish population (through increased siltation).
+Targeted electrofishing has been conducted since 2015 to remove these fish from the lake, and over 60 fish were removed in 2023 (52 in the Spring and 14 in the Fall).
+Removal efforts will be an ongoing management activity.

 CHANNEL CATFISH

 Channel Catfish are requested from the State Hatchery System on an annual basis.
 These fish are typically 8 – 10 inches and immediately provide anglers the opportunity to bring home their catch.
-6-Fish Daily Harvest Limit.
+A baited-hoop netting survey needs to be conducted to formally evaluate this fishery.
+Fishing Regulation: 6 Fish Daily Harvest Limit

 LARGEMOUTH BASS